 “I said from the start that this would be a challenge for some counties to complete, but Wisconsin election officials have risen to many challenges in recent years.
 They worked evenings and weekends.
 Waukesha County had shifts working until midnight.
 Dane County committed to counting every ballot by hand.
 Across the state thousands of dedicated individuals put their personal plans on hold to ensure that the recount was conducted accurately and efficiently, and we appreciate their work,” Haas said.

-Updated totals will be posted shortly on the WEC website: http://elections.wi.gov/elections-voting/recount/2016-presidential.
-Official canvass results will be posted here:
+Updated totals are posted on the WEC website: http://elections.wi.gov/elections-voting/recount/2016-presidential

 For more information, contact